Moeren588/Dashboard-Reaction-Service/README.md

 - Handles events like Safety Cars and flags.
   - Resets itself when yellow flags are cleared from track
   - Resets itself when Safety car (or VSC) is deployed and ending
-  - Does NOT reset on red flags <- need more data for this one
 - Adjustable publishing delay now works (though very untested)
 - Most likely unstable and will fail when you need it the most, but I am working on making it better for every race 💖